joaopascoalfariafeup/loopinv100/README.md

 # loopinv100
-Replication package for our paper on "Automatic Generation of Loop Invariants in Dafny with LLMs"
+Replication package for our paper on "Automatic Generation of Loop Invariants in Dafny with Large Language Models"